Pledging Racial Equity

 If the social unrest happening in St. Louis and cities across the country offers one takeaway, it’s that we either move forward together or we don’t move at all.
 Cara is committed to addressing racial inequity as a primary focus of her administration, uniting the city behind the issue and moving beyond tokenism to root out the systemic and cultural biases that exist in our government and institutions.

 This will require meaningful changes in public policy.
-Cara’s administration will start by delivering city services equally across the city.
+Cara’s administration will start by delivering city services equitably across the city.
 Working to increase trust between law enforcement and the communities that suffer from high crime rates.
 Making affordable housing a real priority.
 And by investing as much in low-income communities as in more affluent neighborhoods.

 The long-term cost of inaction is more expensive than doing what’s right.